JonDameron/TempoEstimator/README.md

 The Audio File Tempo Estimator reads music data in the form of a .wav file (uncompressed PCM), attempts to estimate the tempo of the music, and outputs a new .wav file with two alternating metronome click sounds.
 One marks the beats, the other (quieter) marks the offbeats.

-The utility usually produces reasonably accurate output for music files that have a rigid tempo with only small fluctuations; if the song was originally recorded with a metronome for reference, this condition is probably met.
+The algorithms used to determine tempo beat rate and time offset are still being improved, but the current versions usually produce reasonably accurate output for music files that have a rigid tempo with only small fluctuations; if the song was originally recorded with a metronome for reference, this condition is probably met.
 Tracking of significant tempo fluctuations over the course of a song is not currently supported.

 The output file name will match that of the input, but with prefix "TEMPO_OUTPUT_" and written to the current directory.